-The head and registered office of the Fund is located at Suite 2820, 605 - 5 Avenue SW, Calgary, Alberta T2P 3H5.
+The head and registered office of the Fund is located at Suite 2820, 605 - 5th Avenue SW, Calgary, Alberta T2P 3H5.

 The Fund's investments in Superior LP are comprised of 2,997 Class A limited and 3 Class B general partnership units of Superior LP.
-The Fund's investments in Superior LP are financed by trust unit equity and 8% convertible unsecured subordinated debentures due July 31, 2007 and convertible at \$16.00 per trust unit ("Series 1 Debentures"), 8% convertible unsecured subordinated debentures due November 1, 2008 and convertible at \$20.00 per trust unit ("Series 2 Debentures"), 5.75% convertible unsecured subordinated debentures due December 31, 2012 and convertible at \$36.00 per trust unit (the "5.75% Debentures"), and 5.85% convertible unsecured subordinated debentures due October 31, 2015 and convertible at \$31.25 per trust unit (the "5.85% Debentures"), distributions received from its investment in Superior LP, after payment of Fund expenses and interest payments to the holders of Debentures of the Fund ("Debentureholders").
+The Fund's investments in Superior LP are financed by trust unit equity and 5.75% convertible unsecured subordinated debentures due December 31, 2012 and convertible at \$36.00 per trust unit (the "5.75% Debentures"), and 5.85% convertible unsecured subordinated debentures due October 31, 2015 and convertible at \$31.25 per trust unit (the "5.85% Debentures") collectively, (the "Debentures").
+The Fund distributes to holders of trust units of the Fund ("Unitholders"), distributions received from its investment in Superior LP, after payment of Fund expenses and interest payments to the holders of Debentures of the Fund ("Debentureholders").